 Exploring the Philosophy of Death and Dying: Classical and Contemporary Perspectives is the first book to offer students the full breadth of philosophical issues that are raised by the end of life.
 Included are many of the essential voices that have contributed to the philosophy of death and dying throughout history and in contemporary research.
-The 38 chapters in its nine sections contain classic texts (by authors such as Epicurus, Hume, Nietzsche, and Schopenhauer) and short argumentative essays by world-leading contemporary experts.
+The 38 chapters in its nine sections contain classic texts (by authors such as Epicurus, Hume, Nietzsche, and Schopenhauer) and new short argumentative essays, specially commissioned for this volume, by world-leading contemporary experts.

 As a pedagogical benefit, PowerPoints, discussion questions, and test questions for each chapter are included as online ancillary materials.

-1. Defining Death: A Report on the Medical, Legal and Ethical Issues in the Determination of Death (excerpts from)
+1 Defining Death: A Report on the Medical, Legal and Ethical Issues in the Determination of Death (Excerpt)

 Miguel de Unamuno